 Dementer is unapologetically writer/director Chad Crawford Kinkle’s film.
 Personal and with sharp focus, Kinkle brings straight in a head long mix of stark reality and horrifying manipulations.

 After escaping a cult, Katie (an excellent performance from Groshong) just wants to help and do good things for other people.
 She takes a job at a center that is designed to help the developmentally disabled.
-Whilst there Katie begins to hear and see things that she believes means that ‘the devils’ are coming for Stephanie, a woman with Down Syndrome that Katie cares for.
+Whilst there, Katie begins to hear and see things that she believes means that ‘the devils’ are coming for Stephanie, a woman with Down Syndrome that Katie cares for.
 Using her cult teachings, Katie tries to protect Stephanie but with the voices growing louder, Katie will try everything she knows…

-Dementer is a film that creeps up on you, at times it seems to meander but just when you think it has lost its way, the film throws you into another direction.
-A cult story that is at the other end of the spectrum from Kinkle’s first film Jug Face, Dementer is good, low-key psychological horror film that has an uneasy quality about it.
+Dementer is a film that creeps up on you, at times it seems to meander but just when you think it has lost its way, the film throws you in another direction.
+A cult story that is at the other end of the spectrum from Kinkle’s first film Jug Face, Dementer is a good, low-key psychological horror film that has an uneasy quality about it.
 Definitely worth seeking out.

 Ryan Morrissey-Smith | Twitter: @TigersMS78